Elon, North Carolina

 What if you make a profession of faith and were even baptized but later become a total atheist.
 Are people saved who used to believe but no longer believe?
 Some say that they are.
 Charles Stanley, a famous Baptist pastor, wrote a book on eternal security.
 It is in our church library.
 He says they are still saved.
 He’s wrong.

 The Bible says that you are saved IF YOU CONTINUE TO BELIEVE.
 Some people do not know this but it is what the Bible says, not once but over and over again (cf. I Corinthians 15:1-2; Colossians 1:23; Hebrews 3:6; 12-14; I John 2:24).

 The Bible says that people who commit apostasy will be lost (Matthew 24:13; II Timothy 2:12).
 Apostasy is not the same thing as backsliding or falling into sin.
 Apostasy takes place when you completely renounce the Bible and the Christian faith and say, “I don’t believe it anymore.
 I am no longer a Christian”.

 It is total and permanent.
 There are many reasons why this happens (false teaching, persecution, temptation to sin, weak faith).
 How many students who go off to college give up their faith and never get it back?
 Those kind of people are not saved and will not be in heaven.

 Let’s go back to John 10.
 Last week we saw this great promise of eternal security.
 Jesus says this group of people will never and can never perish but who are these people?
 What does Jesus say about them?
-They listen to Christ’s voice and follow him (10:27) and in Greek this is in the present tense.
-It is something that they do all of the time.
-If you no longer follow Christ or listen to his voice and haven’t done so for thirty years, then the promise of 10:28 doesn’t apply to you.
+They listen to Christ’s voice and follow him (10:27) and in Greek this is in the PRESENT TENSE.
+It is something that is continuous and habitual.
+If you no longer follow Christ or listen to his voice and haven’t done so for thirty years, then the promise of John 10:28 doesn’t apply to you.
 You are not one of his sheep.